phaubertin/jinue/doc/syscalls/exit-thread.md

 ## Return Value

-This function exits the current thread and does not return.
+This function terminates the current thread and does not return.

 ## Errors